 At the symposium that takes place on Sunday 15 September 2019, the future of biomarker-guided patient care in solid organ transplantation will be further exposed as well as how the consortium will create a molecular platform for precision diagnostics, data integration and analytics.
 Eventually, it will provide a platform of discussion on how to network and set up a European Consortium specifically directed to the younger audience.

-Essays must be submitted by 30 June 2019 to the following email: firstname.lastname@example.org.
+The text must be submitted by 30 June 2019 to the following email: firstname.lastname@example.org.
 Submitted essays will be reviewed by an EU-TRAIN committee and winners will be notified by 17 July 2019.
-The grants are awarded on-site at the congress.
+The travel support will be awarded on-site at the congress.

 For more information on the EU-TRAIN project visit http://eu-train-project.eu/.